yochannah/Corrfunc/docs/source/development/contributing.rst

 .. _contributing:

 =========================
-Contributing to Corrfunc
+Contributing to corrfunc
 =========================
-Corrfunc is written in a very modular fashion with minimal interaction between the various calculations.
-The algorithm presented in Corrfunc is applicable to a broad-range of astrophysical problems, viz., any situation that requires looking at *all* objects around a target and performing some analysis with this group of objects.
+corrfunc is written in a very modular fashion with minimal interaction between the various calculations.
+The algorithm presented in corrfunc is applicable to a broad-range of astrophysical problems, viz., any situation that requires looking at *all* objects around a target and performing some analysis with this group of objects.

-Here are the basic steps to get your statistic into the Corrfunc package:
+Here are the basic steps to get your statistic into the corrfunc package:

 * Fork the repo and add your statistic
 * Add exhaustive tests.
 The output of your statistic should **exactly** agree with a